Fishing in the Vail Valley & Beaver Creek, Colorado

 Epic Discovery on Vail Mountain.
 Zip, fly, tour, tube: how will you discover Vail Mountain?
 With ropes courses, ziplines, alpine coaster and much more.
 The options are endless at Epic Discovery, the ultimate playground!

 Rent a Bike and enjoy the scenic bike paths and exhilarating single track of Vail Mountain and Beaver Creek Mountain.
 Check out our local directory of bike rentals to find your next adventure.
+And don’t hesitate to take advantage of the incredible knowledge of bike shop staff – without exception they are local bikers happy to share their know-how.

 Dobson Ice Arena is one of the largest ice facilities on Colorado’s Western Slope.
 Big enough to host concerts, it’s open year-round for hockey, figure skating and broomball.
 It offers a variety of public-skate times, classes, leagues and competitions.